Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Results Discussion

 The VAEGAN model can automatically learn feature vectors, namely mapping the high-dimension airfoils into low-dimension representations.
 To estimate whether or not the feature vector fully encodes the geometric information of the original airfoil,we first feed airfoils from UIUC Coordinate Database into the encoder to obtain the encoded feature vectors.
 The decoder then takes the vectors as input and outputs the reconstructed airfoils.
-Also, the Savitzky-Golay filter \cite{schafer2011savitzky}, a moving polynomial fitting, is implemented to smoothen the boundary of reconstructed airfoils.
-In our case, the second-order polynomial is used in the Savitzky-Golay filter, and the length of the moving window is set to be 7.
+Also, the Savitzky-Golay filter (\cite{schafer2011savitzky}), a moving polynomial fitting, is implemented to smoothen the boundary of reconstructed airfoils.
+In our case, the second-order polynomial is used in the Savitzky-Golay filter, and the length of the moving window is set to 7.
 In Fig~\ref{fig:recon}, the first row illustrates samples from the UIUC Database, and the second row shows reconstructed airfoils from corresponding feature vectors, with an MSE, 3.65345$\times 10^{-4}$, between the reconstructed and original airfoils.
 This small error indicates the learned features well represent the shape of airfoils.
 The third row shows reconstructed airfoils with the Savitzky-Golay filter with an MSE, 3.65054$\times 10^{-4}$, comparing to the original airfoils.
 These results further demonstrate that the encoder-decoder can reconstruct airfoils that are smooth and realistic without smoothing filters.
-Also, our VAEGAN-based model is compared with PCA and VAE as shown in Table~\ref{tab:MSE}.
-PCA reaches the lowest MSE since it provides a close form solution, whereas VAE and VAEGAN are optimized numerically via the gradient-based method.
+Also, we compare the reconstruction MSE on test set of our VAEGAN-based model with PCA and VAE as shown in Fig.~\ref{fig:recon_error}a.
+Such reconstruction error evaluates how models perform in learning expressive representations of the designs \cite{poole2015metric, chen2020airfoil}. our VAEGAN-based model is compared with PCA and VAE as shown in Fig.~\ref{fig:recon_error}a.
+PCA performs the best in terms of reaching the lowest MSE since it is calculated from a close form solution, whereas VAE and VAEGAN are optimized numerically via the stochastic gradient-based method.
 With the discriminator and adversarial loss from GAN, VAEGAN model performs slightly better than VAE in reconstruction.
-It should be pointed out that all the three parameterization methods have small reconstruction MSEs of magnitude $10^{-4}$, meaning all the features extracted well encodes the airfoil shapes from the UIUC database.
+It should be pointed out that all three parameterization methods have small reconstruction MSEs of magnitude $10^{-4}$, meaning all the features extracted well encodes the airfoil shapes from the UIUC database.
+It should also be noted that though similar reconstruction errors are observed across different models, VAEGAN demonstrates preferable performance in generating new airfoil designs as shown in the following sections.
+We further investigate the effect of latent space dimension on the reconstruction performance as shown in Fig.~\ref{fig:recon_error}b.
+As the latent dimension increases, the reconstruction MSE decreases.
+However, when the latent dimension exceeds 32, the improvement of reconstruction quality is trivial.
+Therefore, we set the latent dimension to 32 as a tradeoff between performance and computational cost.
+Besides, the curvatures of airfoils reconstructed using VAEGAN are compared with original airfoils as shown in Fig.~\ref{fig:recon_error}c.
+It is indicated that VAEGAN can generate smooth airfoil designs similar to the ground truth.